etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Processes.md

 Java processes are also defined in the `Application Dictionary > Report and Process` window.
 Depending on the _UI pattern_ they use, they can be split into _Standard_ and _Manual_.
 Additionally, if the _UI Pattern_ is set to _Manual_, it is necessary to include an entry in the *Process Mapping* to make it accessible in the `web.xml`.

 !!!note
-    The pop-up used to invoke Java processes defined with _Standard_ _UI pattern_ is automatically generated in the same way the interface for PL/SQL processes is done.
+    The pop-up used to invoke Java processes defined with _Standard_ _UI pattern_ is automatically generated in the same way the interface for SQL processes is done.

 To set a Java process to be have Standard UI just set the _UI Pattern_ field to _Standard_ in the `Application Dictionary > Report and Process` header.